kstenerud/compact-float/compact-float-specification.md

 ### Exponent VLQ

-The exponent VLQ is a bitfield containing the significand sign, exponent sign, and exponent magnitude:
+The exponent VLQ is a bit field containing the significand sign, exponent sign, and exponent magnitude:

 | Field              | Bits | Notes                      |
 | ------------------ | ---- | -------------------------- |